-These condensed consolidated interim financial statements are unaudited and have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, IAS 34, Interim Financial Reporting ("IAS 34") and do not contain all the information required for annual financial statements.
-These unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's audited financial statements for the year ended June 30, 2023 prepared in accordance with IFRS.
-These unaudited condensed consolidated interim financial statements were authorized for issue by the Board of Directors on November 27, 2023.
+These condensed interim consolidated financial statements are unaudited and have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, IAS 34, Interim Financial Reporting ("IAS 34") and do not contain all the information required for annual financial statements.
+These unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended June 30, 2023 prepared in accordance with IFRS.
+These unaudited condensed interim consolidated financial statements were authorized for issue by the Board of Directors on May 30, 2024.

-(b) Basis of presentation
+(b) Basis of preparation

-These consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed interim consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.
+In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.